apify/apify-docs/sources/academy/platform/deploying_your_code/docker_file.md

 # You can also use any other image from Docker Hub.
 FROM apify/actor-python:3.9

-# Second, copy just requirements.txt into the actor image,
+# Second, copy just requirements.txt into the Actor image,
 # since it should be the only file that affects "pip install" in the next step,
 # in order to speed up the build
 COPY requirements.txt ./